Baxter (film): Home media

-Baxter was released for the first time on DVD by Lionsgate on 17 July 2007.
+Baxter was released on DVD for the first time by Lionsgate on 17 July 2007.

+On 18 May 2021, Baxter was re-released on Blu-ray by Scorpion Releasing.
+The Blu-ray release included a new audio commentary track voiced by Mark Savage.

 Reception

 Baxter received mostly positive reviews from critics upon its release.

-Hal Hinson of The Washington Post praising the film's atmosphere, and title character, but criticized the film's uninteresting human characters.
+Hal Hinson of The Washington Post praised the film's atmosphere, and title character, but criticized the film's uninteresting human characters.
 Marc Savlov from Austin Chronicle awarded the film 3.5 out of 5 stars, writing, "Baxter, like its bullet-snouted star, is a tight, wiry little film, by turns both comic and chilling."
 TV Guide gave the film three out of five stars, calling it "an extremely bleak, nihilistic and occasionally horrifyingly graphic depiction of all that can possibly go sour between a pet dog and his various human masters."
 The reviewer praised the film's direction, screenplay, performances, and title canine.

-The film was not without its detractors.

 Bill Gibron from DVD Talk rated the film two out of five stars, stating that he "found nothing entertaining or enlightening about this meandering mean spirited mess".